CmsZwo/AppDeploy/README.md

 - exclude: You can specify multiple exclude filters.
 - pick: You can specify multiple pick lists.
 - directory: You can specify a sub directory on you ftp.
 - ok: After each server this url will be called.
 AppDeploy waits until Url return HTTP 200.

-This is useful if you deploy a load balanced scenario.
+ok is useful if you deploy a load balanced scenario.

 ### batch
 Definies a batch of multiple targets to be executed on after another.